Green's canonical syzygy conjecture for ribbons: Introduction

-The main ideas in our proof are already present in the works of Voisin and Aprodu.
-The use of ribbons, however, highlights the crux of the argument and circumvents many of the delicate surrounding issues.
-We must admit that our proof does not address the original motivation of Bayer and Eisenbud, as it hinges on already knowing the statement for general smooth curves.
-It would be wonderful to have an independent argument.
-Nonetheless, any proof is better than no proof.
+We now show the converse for a non-empty open subset of curves with Clifford index $c$.
+Start with a ribbon $C_0$ of Clifford index $c$.
+By \autoref{thm:main}, we have $K_{p,2}(C_0, \omega_{C_0}) = 0$ for $p < c$.
+By \cite[Theorem~2]{fon:93}, $C_0$ is the limit of a family of curves $C_t$ whose generic member is a smooth curve of Clifford index $c$.
+Since the vanishing of $K_{p,2}(C_t, \omega_{C_t})$ is an open condition, and it holds for $t = 0$, it holds for the generic $t$, and hence for a non-empty open subset of curves with Clifford index $c$. \end{proof} The proof of Theorem~2 of \cite{fon:93} shows that a ribbon of Clifford index $c$ is a limit of a family of curves whose generic member is a smooth curve of gonality $c+2$.
+Therefore, the argument of \autoref{cor:generic_green} in fact yields the following stronger statement. \begin{corollary} Green's conjecture (\autoref{conj:green}) holds for a dense open subset of curves of a given genus and gonality. \end{corollary}

+It would be wonderful to have a proof of \autoref{conj:ribbon-green} independent of Voisin's proof of \autoref{conj:green} for general curves.
+It would give a new proof of Voisin's difficult theorem and would address the original motivation of Bayer and Eisenbud behind studying ribbons.
+Nevertheless, any proof is better than no proof.

-Knowing that Green's conjecture holds for ribbons is important for another reason, motivated by recent progress in the log minimal model program for $\overline{M}_g$.
-For a canonical curve $C \subset \P^{g-1}$ with $K_{p,2}(C, \omega_C) = 0$, we can define a point in a Grassmannian called the \emph{$p$th syzygy point} that encodes the vector space of $p$th syzygies among the generators of the homogeneous ideal of $C$ (see \cite{deo.fed.swi:} for details).
+Irrespective of the original motivation, the canonical syzygy conjecture for ribbons is important for another reason, which comes from recent progress in the log minimal model program for $\overline{M}_g$.
+For a canonical curve $C \subset \P^{g-1}$ with vanishing $K_{p,2}(C, \omega_C)$, we can define a point in a Grassmannian called the \emph{$p$th syzygy point} of $C$.
+This point encodes the vector space of $p$th syzygies among the generators of the homogeneous ideal of $C$ (see \cite{deo.fed.swi:16} for details).
 The GIT quotients of the loci of $p$th syzygy points are expected to lead to the canonical model of $\overline M_{g}$.
+To describe this canonical model, it is essential to know which curves (if any) have GIT semi-stable syzygy points.
 We expect that the $p$th syzygy point of a general ribbon will be GIT semi-stable.
-The vanishing of $K_{p,2}$ shows that the $p$th syzygy point is at least well-defined!
+The vanishing of $K_{p,2}$ shows that the $p$th syzygy point is at least well-defined.

 The paper is organized as follows. \autoref{sec:ribbons} contains basic results about ribbons and their deformations. \autoref{sec:generic} proves \autoref{thm:main} for ribbons of odd genus and maximum Clifford index. \autoref{sec:all} extends the result to all ribbons.
-Without loss of generality, we take $\k$ to be algebraically closed (of characteristic $0$).
 All schemes and stacks are locally of finite type over $\k$.